Thompson rallies for 2-stroke win at ShopRite LPGA Classic

-GALLOWAY, N.J.
-(AP) — Lexi Thompson made a 20-foot putt for an eagle on the 18th hole Sunday to complete a late comeback and win the ShopRite LPGA Classic.
+The calm demeanor paid off as Thompson finished birdie-par-eagle on her last three holes Sunday, and made a 20-foot putt for the eagle at the 18th to win the $1.75 million event on the Bay Course at Seaview by one stroke over Jeongeun Lee6.

+“I just really tried to find the positives in it because I knew coming in there were birdie holes,” Thompson said.
+“If I let it affect me, I wouldn’t have finished the way I did.
+At that point I didn’t know where I was, position-wise.
+I kind of thought I was behind for sure . a few back.”

-Trailing Jeongeun Lee6 by two strokes after the 15th, Thompson finished birdie-par-eagle to finish up a round of 4-under-par 67 and a 54-hole score of 12-under 201.
-She posted her 11th career LPGA Tour victory, extended his streak to seven straight years with at least one win on the tour.
+Playing in winds that blew steadily from 20 to 30 miles per hour, Thompson had a 4-under-par 67 for a 54-hole score of 12-under 201.
+She posted her 11th career LPGA Tour victory — first since last year’s season-ending CME Group Tour Championship.
+It extended her streak to seven straight years with at least one win on the tour.

+Thompson, who made her professional debut in this event in 2010 at the age of 15, set up her eagle at the 18th by needing to hit a 190-yard second shot with the wind at her back, to get it to the front of the green.

+“With a jumper lie and the wind, I ended up hitting a pitching wedge, which is my 135 club,” she said.
+“It ended up landing 50 yards short and rolling up there.”

+On the putt, she said, “I got chills, like my hair on my arms was sticking up once I made it.”

-Lee6, the champion of last week’s U.S. Women’s Open who was playing two groups behind Thompson, lost her lead with three consecutive bogeys from holes 13 through 15 over the Bay Course at Seaview before bouncing back with a birdie at No. 16 to tie Thompson.
+Lee6, the champion of last week’s U.S. Women’s Open who was playing two groups behind Thompson, lost her lead with three consecutive bogeys from holes 13 through 15 before bouncing back with a birdie at No. 16 to tie Thompson.

 However, needing an eagle to force a playoff after reaching the green in two, she just missed a 45-foot putt to tie and had to settle for a birdie, giving her a 70 and second place at 202.